Co-op Program Coordinator: email@example.com

 Prospective Co-op students (i.e., those not yet admitted to a Co-op Degree POSt) must submit a program request on ACORN, and meet the minimum qualifications noted above.
 Deadlines follow the Limited Enrolment Program Application Deadlines set by the Office of the Registrar each year.
 Failure to submit the program request on ACORN will result in that student's application not being considered.

 Students must complete the program requirements as described in the Specialist Program in Environmental Physics.

 Co-op Work Term Requirements

 Students must satisfactorily complete Co-op work term(s) as follows: three 4-month work terms, one 4-month work term and one 8-month work term, or one 12-month work term.
-To be eligible for their first work term, students must be enrolled in the Specialist (Co-op) Program in Environmental Physics and have completed at least 7.0 credits.
+To be eligible for their first work term, students must be enrolled in the Specialist (Co-op) Program in Environmental Physics and have completed at least 7.0 credits, achieve a cumulative GPA of 2.5 or higher, and complete COPB50H3 and COPB51H3.